Scripture (John 10:1-42)

 Verse 40: "He went away again across the Jordan to the place where John had been baptizing at first, and there he remained."

 This is the place where, in our previous study of John chapter three, Jesus' and John the Baptist's disciples had been baptizing.

 Verse 41: "And many came to him.
 And they said, "John did no sign, but everything that John said about this man was true."

-So here we see the result of John the Baptist testimony concerning Jesus.
-This verse says that many came to Him, because everything John had said about Him was true.
+Here we can see the effectiveness of John the Baptist's testimony for Jesus.
+Many came to Him, because everything John had said about Him was true.